Finding joy in mental calculation

-Over time, I moved from hospitality to education.
-By 2010 I was a fully qualified primary teacher, working full time in a school.
+Eventually, I moved from hospitality to education and by 2010 I was a fully qualified primary teacher, working full time in a school.
 It wasn´t until teaching Year 4, that I started developing a different relationship with, and approach to, numbers.

 One student came to school the day after we explored the ´jump strategy´.
-She had with her a purple poster completely jam-packed with number problems solved using the jump strategy.
+She had brought a purple poster completely jam-packed with number problems solved using the jump strategy.
 All of her own accord.
-She´d clearly found a strategy that made sense, that worked and that was joyful, for her.
+She´d clearly found a strategy that made sense, that worked, and that was joyful, for her.

 I´ve well-abandoned the old-fashioned algorithm purely for the fact it doesn´t bring me joy to use it.
 And using my own processes does.

 When I discovered number talks, their value was immediately obvious.
 It´s become one of my favourite maths talk routines.
 They´re quickly becoming the best part of the day for many maths learners.
 And teachers!